Vanessa Niembro de Paz

 Lives & works in the San Francisco Bay Area, CA

-I came to California from my native Spain seven years ago, and this new life journey gave me the opportunity to develop new angles in my art.
+I came to California from my native Spain eleven years ago, and this new life journey gave me the opportunity to develop new angles in my art.

 Over a few years I have been exploring figurative painting, which include two different streams.
 In my portrait series, “Homeless Soul,” I tried to find and evoke the dignity in the gazes of the people living in the streets.
 In my other line of work, I am exploring new paths in figurative painting.
 Here I experiment with the human figure by using mixed media (newspaper collaging and oil painting).